 - Develop European access to supercomputers and federate European HPC and data resources.

-- Widen the use of supercomputers and improve access in areas of public interest such as health, environment and security, and in industry, including small and medium-sized enterprises.
+- Increase the use of supercomputers and improve access in areas of public interest such as health, environment and security, and in industry, including small and medium-sized enterprises.

 Artificial Intelligence: Working on data, putting data to work